Thiamethoxam: Neonicotinoids banned by the European Union

 In 2012, several peer reviewed independent studies were published showing that several neonicotinoids had previously undetected routes of exposure affecting bees including through dust, pollen, and nectar; that sub-nanogram toxicity resulted in failure to return to the hive without immediate lethality, the primary symptom of colony collapse disorder; and showing environmental persistence in agricultural irrigation channels and soil.
 However, not all earlier studies carried out before 2014 have found significant effects.
 These reports prompted a formal peer review by the European Food Safety Authority, which stated in January 2013 that neonicotinoids pose an unacceptably high risk to bees, and that the industry-sponsored science upon which regulatory agencies' claims of safety have relied on may be flawed and contain several data gaps not previously considered.
 In April 2013, the European Union voted for a two-year restriction on neonicotinoid insecticides.
 The ban restricts the use of imidacloprid, clothianidin, and thiamethoxam on crops that attract bees.

 In February 2018, the European Food Safety Authority published a new report indicating that neonicotinoids pose a serious danger to both honey bees and wild bees.
 In April 2018, the member states of the European Union decided to ban the three main neonicotinoids (clothianidin, imidacloprid and thiamethoxam) for all outdoor uses.

 Other countries

 Thiamethoxam is approved for a wide range of agricultural, viticultural(vineyard), and horticultural uses.

 Emergency use

 In January 2021 the UK allowed this pesticide to be used to save sugar beet plants in danger of damage from beet yellows virus which is transmitted by aphids.
-However due to lower levels of this disease than was expected, it was announced in March 2021 that the conditions for emergency use had not been met.
+However, due to lower levels of this disease than was expected, it was announced in March 2021 that the conditions for emergency use had not been met.
+The UK made similar decisions in 2022, 2023, and 2024 but in these three years the predicted incidence level of yellow virus was met, and in March 2024 it was announced that the use of Cruiser SB (a pesticide which contains thiamethoxam) would be allowed for a third consecutive year.